studiometa/vue-mapbox-gl/packages/docs/components/MapboxGeocoder/index.md

 ### `mb-created`

-Fired when the `MapboxGeocoder` instance is created with the instance as parameter.
+Emitted when the `MapboxGeocoder` instance is created with the instance as parameter.

 ### `mb-loading`

-Fired when the geocoder is looking up a query.
+Emitted when the geocoder is looking up a query.
 Receive a `{ query }` parameter.

 ### `mb-results`

-Fired when the geocoder returns a response.
+Emitted when the geocoder returns a response.
 Receive a `{ results }` parameter.

 ### `mb-result`

-Fired when input is set.
+Emitted when input is set.
 Receive a `{ result }` parameter.

 ### `mb-error`

-Fired when input is set.
+Emitted when input is set.
 Receive a `error` parameter.

+### `mb-clear`

+Emitted when the input is cleared.